rahulthumula/Flask-Project-Plant-Disease-Detection/README.md

 - **JavaScript**: The magic wand that adds interactivity to your experience.
 - **Flask**: The backbone of our application, serving you lightning-fast, real-time disease predictions.
 - **Pickle**: That’s not just a tasty snack!
 We use it to serialize our top-notch machine learning model.
-- **Python's HTTP Server**: Makes local testing a walk in the park.

 ## 🚀 Ready to Detect Some Plant Diseases?